Frédéric Cren, CEO

 Nanna Lüneborg, Director

-Nanna Lüneborg is a Principal at Novo Ventures, a leading global life science investor, which participated in the IPO of Inventiva in February 2017.
+Nanna Lüneborg is a Partner at Novo Ventures, a leading global life science investor, which participated in the IPO of Inventiva in February 2017.
 Novo Ventures is part of Novo A/S, the holding and investment company of the Novo Nordisk foundation.
 Prior to joining Novo A/S, she was part of the life science investment team at Apposite Capital, a London-based venture capital firm specialising in healthcare.
 In 2012, she joined Novo A/S, where she has been part of both the seed and venture investment teams.
 She has previous board experience from a range of biotech companies spanning start-up to late stage development, most recently from the board of ObsEva, which completed an IPO on NASDAQ in January 2017.
 She currently serves on the boards of Orphazyme and Epsilon-3 Bio, in addition to Inventiva.

 Nanna holds a BA from University of Oxford, a PhD in Neuroscience from University College London as a Wellcome Trust Scholar, and an MBA from University of Cambridge, where she was a Sainsbury Scholar.